IBT-learning/full-stack-software-engineering-2024/glossary.md

 - commit message (always start your commit messages with a present tense verb!)
 - a branch (which can change over time)
 - a commit hash (long and short versions)
+- contents / a diff (the difference from the previous commit)

 **pull request:** This is confusingly named, it's not related to pulling.
 It's more like a "merge request."
 A pull request, or PR, is a process of marking a branch as ready to merge into another branch so teammates can approve it first.
 PRs are where code review happens.